Clauric/Machine-Learning-Tasks/README.md

 3. Discuss standard deviation, the difference between populationa and standard deviation with relation to accuracy of the estimate, and provide an example.
 4. Explain k-means clustering with regards to the Fisher's Iris dataset, and discuss the implications.

+## Note on task 4
+The code for task #4 was originally written in the week of November 30th, 2020.
+The task was subsequently changed to be a question on K-nearest neighbour (KNN), as oppesed to k-means.
+However, by the time that the change in the task was clarified, 95% of the write-up, and 100% of the code had been completed and committed to the notebook.
+As such, it was not changed to reflect the change in the question.

 ## Status
 The status of this project is complete.
 As there is a submission date of the 18th December, 2020, the files will not be altered, from their current format, after that date.
 Where the last push/alter date is prior to the 18th December, 2020,, that date can be viewed as the completion date.